By MAGICAL MADGE

 Essay written for Rivergator Chronicles: St. Louis to Caruthersville by Mark River

-TO JOIN THE EMAIL LIST FOR QUAPAW CANOE COMPANY/RIVERGATOR/BIGMUDDYISLAND, SEND YOUR REQUEST TO JOHN@ISLAND63.COM.
+TO JOIN THE EMAIL LIST FOR QUAPAW CANOE COMPANY/RIVERGATOR/BIGMUDDYISLAND, SEND YOUR REQUEST TO [email protected].

 FOLLOW MARK RIVER BLOG AT http://bigmuddyisland.org/the-mark-river-blog/